Strawberry Lemon Cheesecake

 Recipe Inspiration for Strawberry Lemon Cheesecake

 My daughter knew that she wanted a cheesecake to be her first creation but wasn’t sure what flavor she wanted to make.
 We decided to roam the grocery store and let ourselves be inspired.
-My daughter knew she wanted to add a fruit swirl to the cheesecake.
+First, she decided that she wanted a fruit swirl in the cheesecake.
 She was originally planning a graham cracker crust, but I was lobbying for a chocolate crust.
-Then my daughter spotted the Lemon Sandwich Cookies – we had a winner!
+When my daughter spotted the Lemon Sandwich Cookies, we had a winner!

 For our fruit swirl, we were debating between strawberry or raspberry.
 Since strawberries are more reasonably priced at this time of year, we decided to go with them.

 Recipe Basis for Strawberry Lemon Cheesecake

 Since we were purchasing Philadelphia Cream Cheese, we started with their recipe for Philadelphia Classic Cheesecake.
 The biggest modification that we made was in the crust.
 Since lemon sandwich cookies are sweeter than graham crackers, we omitted sugar in the crust.
 Also, we decreased the amount of butter since the cookie cream aids in the binding.

 - 1/4 c Sugar

 - 1 tsp Lemon Juice

 - 32 oz Cream Cheese (4-8 oz packages)